Titus 2:11-14 · Titus · Updated April 25, 2026

 Summary

 The passage outlines what this grace teaches believers.
 It instructs them to reject ungodliness and worldly desires, and instead to live soberly, righteously, and godly in the present world (2:12).
 The text then shifts focus to the anticipation of a future event, the "blessed hope" and the appearance of Jesus Christ, described as both God and Savior (2:13).
-This expectation underscores the transformative power of grace in guiding believers' lives.
+This expectation shows the power of grace in guiding believers' lives.

 The passage concludes by explaining the purpose of Jesus Christ's sacrifice.
 He gave himself to redeem people from all iniquity and to purify a group of people who are eager to do good works (2:14).
 The final state of affairs is a community of believers who are distinct and dedicated to righteousness, underlining the passage's emphasis on redemption and the call to live a life of good deeds.
+The primary conclusion of Titus 2:11-14 is that God's grace has appeared universally, offering Salvation to all and changing believers' lives.
+This grace is not passive but actively instructs individuals to live morally upright lives while anticipating the return of Jesus Christ.
+The passage emphasizes both redemption and the call for believers to do good works as evidence of their changed lives.
+Jesus' sacrifice aims to create a community that is distinct in its dedication to righteousness, showing the role of grace in leading believers toward a life aligned with God's purposes.

 Chiastic structure